NKI-AI/dlup/docs/cli.rst

 Command line tools
 ==================

-DLUP provides several command-line tools, all starting with :code:`dlup <command>`.
+Dlup provides several command-line tools, all starting with :code:`dlup <command>`.
 The documentation can be found using :code:`dlup --help` or similar with the subcommands.

 WSI CLI